The Whiskey Porch

 Fun fact: the project was founded by recording artist Don Henley (of the Eagles).

-Here's an inspiring little snippet ... there's a ton more to explore so maybe that's a good way to while away an hour two while you celebrate.
+Here's an inspiring little snippet ... there's a ton more to explore so maybe that's a good way to while away an hour or two while you celebrate.

 I do believe in simplicity.
 It is astonishing as well as sad, how many trivial affairs even the wisest thinks he must attend to in a day; how singular an affair he thinks he must omit.
 When the mathematician would solve a difficult problem, he first frees the equation of all incumbrances, and reduces it to its simplest terms.
 So simplify the problem of life, distinguish the necessary and the real.
 Probe the earth to see where your main roots run.—Thoreau, 27 March 1848